grxgoriolince/blogpurdue/exampleSite/content/blogs/blog1.md

 ## First days of working

 In the two following weeks, we have done a myriad of activies; went grocery shopping, walked around the campus, went to a couple of bars and restaurants, met up with the rest of the Colombian cohort, and met with the faculty members that oversee us.
 In my case, I met up with Dr. Shigeru Wakita, the person who, up until now, has been my direct supervisor.
-The faculty member that took me in is Dr. Brandon Johnson, a professor at the Department of Earth, Atmospheric, and Planetary Sciences, who I also had the pleasure of meering last week.
+The faculty member that took me in is Dr. Brandon Johnson, a professor at the Department of Earth, Atmospheric, and Planetary Sciences, who I also had the pleasure of meeting last week.

 ### Icarus